JakWai01/http-server/README.md

 ```
 ## 4. Dockerize HTTP Server

 Now we need to containerize our application with Docker.
 Therefore, create a "Dockerfile" as shown in the file structure above.
+Before you do this, be sure to type `go mod init` into a terminal in your project folder to create a `go.mod` file.
 Then include the following code:
 ```
 FROM golang:alpine AS build